ndigitals/nds-wp-events/README.txt

 License: GPLv2 or later
 License URI: http://www.gnu.org/licenses/gpl-2.0.html

-A simple events management plugin that uses a custom post type.
-Includes and upcoming events widget.
+A simple events management plugin that uses a custom post type and includes an upcoming events widget.

 == Description ==

-A simple events management plugin that uses a custom post type.
-Includes and upcoming events widget.
+A simple events management plugin that uses a custom post type and includes an upcoming events widget.
+This plugin is primarily intended to provide theme developers pre-built events management that can then be styled and presented to match the theme.

 == Installation ==